Dr. Gary Pui-fung Wong

 - The British Sociological Association

 - International Association of Sound and Audiovisual Archives

 - Japan Sociological Society

 - The University & College Designers Association

-I am currently teaching several Modules with topics including city, media studies, and qualitative research methods.
-I also supervise the dissertations of UG and PGT students.
+I am currently convening and teaching several modules with topics including city, media studies, popular culture and research methods.
+I am a personal tutor of UG students and supervise the dissertations of UG and PGT students.